Offline Handwritten Signature Verification - Literature Review: Preprocessing

 \section{Preprocessing}

 As with most pattern recognition problems, preprocessing plays an important role in signature verification.
 Signature images may present variations in terms of pen thickness, scale, rotation, etc., even among authentic signatures of a person.
+Bellow we summarize the main preprocessing techniques: \begin{itemize}